-Xero Limited is listed on the Australian Securities Exchange (ASX) and is a New Zealand incorporated and domiciled company.
+Xero Limited (Xero) is listed on the Australian Securities Exchange (ASX) and is a New Zealand incorporated and domiciled company.
 From a regulatory perspective, this means that while the ASX Listing Rules apply to Xero, certain provisions of the Australian Corporations Act 2001 (Cth) do not.1

 Xero's corporate governance reporting framework has been developed with regard to the ASX Listing Rules and the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, 4th edition (ASX Principles and Recommendations).
-This Corporate Governance Statement (Statement) sets out how Xero has complied with each of the ASX Principles and Recommendations during the financial year ended 31 March 2023 (FY23).
-This Statement has been prepared in accordance with ASX Listing Rule 4.10.3, is current as at 6 April 2023, and has been approved by the Board.
+This Corporate Governance Statement (Statement) sets out how Xero has complied with each of the ASX Principles and Recommendations during the financial year ended 31 March 2024 (FY24).
+This Statement has been prepared in accordance with ASX Listing Rule 4.10.3, is current as at 31 March 2024 (unless otherwise indicated), and has been approved by the Board.

-This Statement should be read in conjunction with the information and documents on Xero's Investor Centre at www.xero.com/investors/governance, including Xero's FY23 Annual Report, Constitution, corporate governance policies referred to in this Statement (including the Code of Conduct), and Board and Committee Charters.
+This Statement should be read in conjunction with the information and documents on Xero's Investor Centre at www.xero.com/about/ investors/governance, including Xero's FY24 Annual Report, Constitution, corporate governance policies referred to in this Statement (including the Code of Conduct), and Board and Committee Charters.

-1 Xero complies with the ASX Listing Rules.
+1Xero is required to comply with the ASX Listing Rules.
 As Xero is not incorporated in Australia, it is not a disclosing entity for the purpose of Chapter 2M of the Australian Corporations Act 2001 (Cth) (Financial reports and audits) and certain provisions of that chapter do not apply (e.g. section 295 regarding annual financial report, section 298 regarding directors' report or section 300A regarding remuneration reporting).
-As a New Zealand company, Xero's annual reporting is primarily governed by the Companies Act 1993 (New Zealand).
+As a New Zealand company, Xero's annual reporting is primarily governed by the Companies Act 1993 (New Zealand)

-Xero Board
+Xero's Board

-David Thodey, AO
+David Thodey, AO Chair of the Board

-Chair of the Board
+Australia

-Australia Independent non-executive director since June 2019 and Chair since February 2020 Nominations Committee (Chair) People and Remuneration Committee
+Independent director since June 2019 and Chair since February 2020 Nominations and Governance Committee (Chair) Audit and Risk Management Committee

-David is a business leader focused on innovation, technology and telecommunications, with more than 30 years' experience creating brand and shareholder value.
-He is Chair of the Xero Board and a non-executive director of Ramsay Health Care, a global hospital group.
+David is a business leader focused on innovation and technology, with more than 30 years' experience creating brand and shareholder value.
+He is active in public policy, innovation and corporate governance.